rcl-ssl/docs/containers/docker.md

 # RCL SSL DNS AutoRenew for Docker
 **V7.1.0**

-In this section, we will learn how to use the RCL SSL DNS AutoRenew docker image to renew SSL/TLS certificates created in the [RCL SSL Portal](../portal//portal.md).
+In this section, we will learn how to use the RCL SSL DNS AutoRenew docker image to install and renew SSL/TLS certificates created in the [RCL SSL Portal](../portal//portal.md) in a docker host.

 # Automatically Install and Renew SSL/TLS Certificates